gummesson/jekyll-rake-boilerplate/README.md

     rake deploy["Commit message"]
     rake transfer

-`rake post["Post title"]` creates a new post in the `_posts` directory by reading the default template file, adding the title you've specified and generating a file name by using the current date and the title.
+`rake post["Post title"]` creates a new post in the `_posts` directory by reading the default template file, adding the title you've specified and generating a filename by using the current date and the title.

+`rake draft["Post title"]` creates a new post in the `_drafts` directory by reading the default template file, adding the title you've specified and generating a filename by using the current date and the title.

 `rake page["Page title","Path/to/folder"]` creates a new page.
 If the file path is not specified the page will get placed in the site's source directory.